StitchNet: Composing Neural Networks from Pre-Trained Fragments: Related Work

 \section{Related Work}

-Transfer learning (or fine-tuning)~\cite{pan2009survey, weiss2016survey} is the current predominant way to adapt existing neural networks to target tasks.
-Unsupervised domain adaptation is related, where the existing network is adapted using an unlabeled target dataset.
-StitchNets work similarly by stitching fragments using an unlabeled target dataset to create a neural network for the target task.
-Most work~\cite{wang2018deep,zhang2018collaborative, tzeng2014deep,kumar2018co,shu2018dirt,ben2010theory,saito2017asymmetric} focuses on retraining the network, while StitchNet does not require any training.
+Current methods to adapt existing networks to target tasks are transfer learning, fine-tuning \cite{weiss2016survey}, distillation \cite{hinton2015distilling} and neural architecture search (NAS) \cite{pham2018efficient}.
+A related concept is unsupervised domain adaptation~\cite{wang2018deep,zhang2018collaborative, tzeng2014deep,kumar2018co,shu2018dirt,ben2010theory,saito2017asymmetric}, where an existing network is modified using an unlabeled target dataset.
+StitchNet works similarly by stitching fragments using an unlabeled target dataset to create a neural network for the target task.
+What distinguishes StitchNet from most of the previous works is that it eliminates the need for retraining the network.

-StitchNets take advantage of the assumption that the fragments have shareable representations.
-This assumption helps explain why fragments can be stitched together into a coherent high-performing network: dissimilar yet complimentary fragments once projected into a similar space are compatible with one another.
+StitchNet takes advantage of the assumption that fragments have shareable representations.
+This assumption helps explain why fragments can be stitched together into a coherent high-performing network: dissimilar yet complementary fragments once projected into a similar space are compatible with one another.
 Several existing works including~\cite{li2015convergent, mehrer2018beware, lu2018shared, morcos2018insights, wang2018towards, lenc2015understanding, kornblith2019similarity, tang2020similarity} have studied this shareable representation assumption.

-\cite{gygli2021towards} reuse network components by training networks to produce compatible features by adding regularization at training time to make the networks directly compatible.
-StitchNet, however, focuses on creating neural networks without training.
-It is therefore more generally applicable. ~\cite{lenc2015understanding} combine network components by adding a stitching layer and training the recombined network with a supervised loss for several epochs.
-StitchNet adds a parameter-less stitching mechanism and therefore does not require any retraining.
-Instead, weights are adapted to be compatible with the method introduced in~\ref{section:stitch}.
+Gygli, et al.~\cite{gygli2021towards} reuse network components by training networks to produce compatible features by adding regularization during training to make networks compatible.
+StitchNet, however, focuses on creating neural networks without retraining the network.
+It is therefore more generally applicable.
+Several works~\cite{lenc2015understanding, csiszarik2021similarity, bansal2021revisiting, yang2022deep, pan2023stitchable} combine network components by adding a stitching layer and training the recombined network with supervised loss for several epochs.
+StitchNet differs by approaching the topic through an applied lens focusing on minimizing training costs by adding a parameter-less stitching mechanism, and therefore does not require any retraining.
+Instead, weights are adapted to be compatible (See~Sec.~\ref{section:stitch}).